zijadddd/FinanceFlow/README.md

 git clone https://github.com/zijadddd/FinanceFlow.git
 ```

 2. Before running the backend server, the MySQL database needs to be configured.
 This involves installing MySQL on the local machine.
 Once MySQL is installed, navigate to the financeflow-be/src/resources folder within the FinanceFlow directory that was recently cloned and open the application.yml file.
 In this file, the URL of the database should be specified under the datasource.
-Additionally, you need to specify the username and password under the datasource configuration.
+Additionally, you need also to specify the username and password.

 ```yml
 spring: